inh3/nPool/README.md

  * `workId` *uint32* - This parameter is a unique integer that identifies a unit of work.
 This integer is later passed as a parameter to the work complete callback function.

- * `fileKey` *uint32* - This parameter is an integer that is used as a key to reference a file that was previously cached via the loadFile function.
+ * `fileKey` *uint32* - This parameter is an integer that is used as a key to reference a file that was previously cached via the `loadFile` function.
 At this time there is no run-time logic to handle the a case when a file key does not reference a previously loaded file.
 Therefore, ensure that a file exists for the given key.

  * `workFunction` *string* - This parameter is a string that declares the name of a function.
-This function name will be used in conjunction with the fileKey in order to reference a specific object instance method.
-The function name must match a method on the object type that is defined by the file associated with the given fileKey.
-The method will be called from within a background thread to process the unit of work object passed to queueWork.
+This function name will be used in conjunction with the `fileKey` in order to reference a specific object instance method.
+The function name must match a method on the object type that is defined by the file associated with the given `fileKey`.
+The method will be called from within a background thread to process the unit of work object passed to `queueWork`.
+This function should ultimately return an object which is passed to the `callbackFunction`.

- * `workParam` *object* - This is user defined object that defines a unit of work.
+ * `workParam` *object* - This is user defined object that is the input for the task.
 The object will be passed as the only parameter to the object instance method that is executed in the thread pool.
 Any function properties on the object will not be available when it is used in the thread pool because serialization does not support packing functions.

  * `callbackFunction` *function* - This property specifies the work complete callback function.
 The function is executed on the main Node.js thread.
 The work complete callback function takes two parameters:
-  * `callbackObject` *object* - the object that is returned by the workFunction
+  * `callbackObject` *object* - the object that is returned by the `workFunction`
-  * `workId` *uint32* -  the unique identifier, workId, that was passed with the unit of work when it was queued
+  * `workId` *uint32* -  the unique identifier, `workId`, that was passed with the unit of work when it was queued

  * `callbackContext` *context* - This property specifies the context (`this`) of the `callbackFunction` when it is called.